Membrace-ai/docs/docs/api.md

     "next_results": "177771999702"
 }
 ```
-* `has_more` – if the response contains more than the initial 100 items, this value will be set to `true`
+* `has_more` – if the response contains more than the initial 100 items, this value will be set to `true`.

 #### Example
 ```json